uscvgsa/website/src/about/about-us.md

 ---
-layout: default.liquid
+layout: article.liquid
 title: About Us
-tagline: At your service!
+description: At your service!
 ---

 Welcome to the USC Viterbi School of Engineering (VSOE).
 We, the Viterbi